tennety/tennety.github.com/_posts/2010-10-21-my-first-post.md

 So when I started creating my landing and contact pages, I had to rely on good old HTML and CSS, since neither Markdown nor Textile (which are both meant primarily for HTML document creation) could help with page layouts.

 But [Liquid](http://www.liquidmarkup.org/) was a different story.
-It was beautifully powerful, with its filters and tags, and Jekyll's own extensions for it.
-There were still some things missing, however.
+It was beautifully powerful, with its filters and tags, and Jekyll's own extensions for it. <strike>There were still some things missing, however.
 For instance, good post excerpting.
 If I want to truncate my posts to only a few sentences or paragraphs, Liquid does not have a filter for it; I can only truncate to a number of words.
 Liquid allows me to manipulate post excerpts, but Jekyll has no concept of an excerpt.
-So I'm stuck with post previews that end mid-sentence [...]
+So I'm stuck with post previews that end mid-sentence [...]</strike>

+**Update:** Search and ye shall receive.
+[Kevin Marsh](http://kevinmarsh.com/articles/2009/02/12/jekyll.html) tells us exactly how to use excerpts in Jekyll.
+I was sure that if it could be done, it would be through the metadata, I just didn't have the YAML skillz to do it.

+#### Couple of gotchas:

+  1. Since that post, Jekyll was updated with a Liquid filter to textilize excerpts, but it doesn't seem to have one for Markdown.
+So if you're primarily writing in Markdown, you'll still have to format your excerpt in Textile.
+  1. This may be a no duh, but still worth mentioning: Inside your index.html where you're putting your newly created post excerpts, you can refer to the post variable like this: <br /><span class="vim_block">{{ "{{ post.excerpt | textilize "}}}}</span><br /> However, if you're trying to stay DRY and want to call the same filter in your post itself, you'll have to do this: <br /><span class="vim_block">{{ "{{ page.excerpt | textilize "}}}}</span>

+  1. By the way, do yourself a favor and _never_ try to display Liquid code inside a Liquid template.
+If you must, [here's](http://tesoriere.com/2010/08/25/liquid-code-in-a-liquid-template-with-jekyll/) a resource that'll help.

 ### Syntax Highlighting - Vim to the Rescue!